noirello/bonsai/docs/tutorial.rst

     >>> conn.add(anna)

 It's important, that we must set the schemas and every other attributes, that the shemas require.
-If we miss a required attribute, the server will not finish the opertion and return an :class:`pyldap.ObjectClassViolation` error.
+If we miss a required attribute, the server will not finish the opertion and return an :class:`bonsai.ObjectClassViolation` error.

 To modify an entry we need to have one that is already in the dictionary (got it back after a search or added it by ourself previously), then we can easly add new attributes or modify already existing ones like we usually do